Definition of PostgreSQL COMMIT

 - Work: Work is an optional keyword in a commit.
 We can use it as “Commit Work”, which means that we save the work into the database.

-- Statement 1 to statement N: This is the statement used to save the result into the database.
+- Statement 1 to statement N: This statement saves the result into the database.
 We can use multiple statements at one time.

 How to COMMIT Works in PostgreSQL?

-- By default, auto-commit is on in PostgreSQL below figure shows the auto-commit transaction is ON in PostgreSQL.
+- By default, auto-commit is on in PostgreSQL.
+The below figure shows the auto-commit transaction is ON in PostgreSQL.

-- We have to check the default value by using the “\echo :autocommit” command.
+- We must check the default value using the “\echo :autocommit” command.

 Output: